Pope Clement VI: Pope and Empire

-Clement proclaimed a crusade in 1343, but nothing was accomplished beyond a naval attack on Smyrna on 29 October 1344.
+In response to increasing Turkish piracy in the Aegean, Clement proclaimed a crusade with the objective to recapture Smyrna which had been taken by the Aydinids in 1317.
+The crusaders were able to capture Smyrna on 28 October 1344 which was held by Latin Christians until 1402.
 He also had a role in the Hungarian invasion of the Kingdom of Naples, which was a papal fief; the contest between Louis I of Hungary and Joanna I of Naples, accused of ordering the assassination of her husband and the former's brother, concluded in 1348 in a trial held in Avignon, at which she was acquitted.
 Among the other benefits, Clement took advantage of the situation to obtain by her the rights over the city of Avignon.